top of page

 8.)
 Add One Thoughtful, Finishing Detail

 Instead of filling every surface, the strongest bathrooms rely on one carefully chosen element to bring personality into the space.
-This approach keeps the room feeling calm, elevated, and timeless rather than busy or trend-driven.

-A single detail works best when it introduces contrast—either in material, shape, or tone—while still complementing the overall palette.
+A single detail works best when it introduces contrast (either in material, shape, or tone) while still complementing the overall palette.

 Sculptural Stool